DanForys/ts-query-model/packages/docs/columns/columnSets.md

 # Column Sets

-Column sets are curried collections of columns you can reuse across multiple queries.
+Column sets are collections of columns you can reuse across multiple queries.

 For convenience you can use the `buildColumnSet()` function to define